 1. Get On a First Name Basis

-When your couple feels like you truly care about them as people, they can easily find comfort in front of your camera.
+When you pose wedding clients well, your couple feels like you truly care about them as people, they can easily find comfort in front of your camera.
 One easy way to help them feel at ease is to constantly speak to them using their first names.
 This lets them know that you’ve taken the time to learn their names and can really lift their spirits on what can be a nerve-wracking day.

 In short, you want to make sure you don’t sound too demanding when directing your clients.
 Don’t use phrases like, “Don’t slouch too much,” or “Stand up straight!”